ScreamingHawk/android-slideshow/README.md

 **Single tap** to start / stop the slideshow.

 **Long press during the slideshow** to disable user input.
-This is handy when you don't want grandma to accidently stop the slideshow when she is dusting the device.
+This is handy when you don't want grandma to accidentally stop the slideshow when she is dusting the device.

 **Double tap** to pause the slideshow without showing the details panel.